 1. No Clear Strategy

-That means that half of all company’s using digital marketing literally have no cohesive plan for achieving their goals.
-They are simply groping around in the dark, hoping to come across results in the midst of a scattered, unclear plan.
+That means that half of all businesses and organizations using digital marketing literally have no cohesive plan for achieving their goals.
+They are simply groping in the dark, hoping to grasp results.

-It also provides guidance for team members and allows them to know how their responsibilities contribute to the overall plan, which ultimately strengthens accountability, as well as the relationships between sales and marketing.
+Having a clear strategy to work with opens up dialogue and invites ideas to improve the overall strategy which will lead to accomplishing goals in a more powerful manner.
+It also provides guidance for team members, and allows them to know how their responsibilities contribute to the overall plan.
+This ultimately strengthens accountability, as well as the relationships between sales and marketing.

-2. Lack of Time and Manpower
+2. Lack of Time and Resources